ottojo/GPU_Programming/Summary/geometry.md

 which layer of the current texture we want to render to.
 It is also not required to loop over layers in the shader, instead *instancing* can be used to execute the shader more than once for every primitive.
-The number of incocations is specified in the shader:
+The number of invocations is specified in the shader:

 ```glsl
 layout (invocations = 16, points) in;